PredictiveEcology/SpaDES.tools/cran-comments.md

             Maintainer: 'Alex M Chubaty <alexander.chubaty@canada.ca>'

             New submission

     b.
-Some words were flagged as possibly mispelled, but they are not.
+Some words were flagged as possibly mispelled, but they are false positives.

             Possibly mis-spelled words in DESCRIPTION:
               GIS (5:23)